How to Recognize Extended Auto Warranty Scams

 Recent government policy changes have lowered the number of extended auto warranty scams, but buyers should still beware of deceptive advertising, high pressure tactics, and unscrupulous policies.

-Extended mechanical breakdown protection can offer a lot of benefits, especially if you plan to keep to your vehicle after the original factory warranty has expired.
+A vehicle protection plan or extended auto warranty can offer a lot of benefits, especially if you plan to keep to your vehicle after the original factory warranty has expired.
 But, finding a reputable source for extended coverage is not always easy.
 There are so many companies online that make wonderful promises.
 Distinguishing between fact and fiction can be exasperating.

 You may be getting phone calls or mail notifications about renewing your “warranty”.
 The brochures can look very legitimate and professional, and the agents may sound intelligent and knowledgeable.
 But, do you even have a factory warranty, and is it really about to expire?
 This is a very common tactic and should raise a red flag - unless you know that your factory warranty is really about to expire.